craigmdennis/gravatation/CONTRIBUTING.md

 ## Modifying the code
 First, ensure that you have the latest [Node.js](http://nodejs.org/) and [npm](http://npmjs.org/) installed.

 Test that Grunt's CLI and Bower are installed by running `grunt --version` and `bower --version`.
 If the commands aren't found, run `npm install -g grunt-cli bower`.
-For more information about installing the tools, see the [getting started with Grunt guide](http://gruntjs.com/getting-started) or [bower.io](http://bower.io/) respectively.
+See the [gulp](http://gulpjs.com/) or [bower.io](http://bower.io/) site for more information about installing the tools

 1. Fork and clone the repo.
 1. Run `npm install` to install all build dependencies (including Grunt).